 I did say loneliness; please don’t equate it with neediness.
-They are very different; one is taking value, the other is felt authentically regardless of whether we can get anything back.
+They are very different.
+One is taking value, the other is felt authentically regardless of whether we can get anything back.

 (Do You Know What the 2 Most Critical Elements of Any Intimate Relationship Are and How They Will Make or Break Your Love Life?
 Click here to find out right now…)

-Loyalty is even harder to give for most humans, because…it’s an evolved emotion, and it’s an evolved value, that goes beyond the self.
+Loyalty is even harder to give for most humans, because it’s an evolved emotion and it’s an evolved value that goes beyond the self.

 I want to be clear that vulnerability is not just something that men like in women.
 We just like it expressed in different ways to each other.

 Loyalty can’t be faked.

-A lot of people do market themselves like this – how often do you encounter these smooth talking people, only to find that as soon as things get tough or that you aren’t stimulating anymore, they emotionally check out from the relationship?
+A lot of people do market themselves like this though.
+How often do you encounter these smooth talking people, only to find that as soon as things get tough or that you aren’t stimulating anymore, they emotionally check out from the relationship?